// Our Team

 Margaret can be reached at:

-Pam Chamberlain is Dirigo Food Safety’s Director of Marketing & Client Services.
+Pam Chamberlain is Dirigo Food Safety’s Director of Marketing.
 Pam holds a BFA degree with a concentration in metal design from East Carolina University.
 She has extensive work experience in client management, advertising & marketing communications, and the non-profit sector.
 Pam lives with her family in Portland, Maine, where she has served on the Architalx Board of Directors and continues to be active in the Portland community, including volunteering at her daughter’s school.
 In her spare time, she enjoys creating jewelry in the home studio that she shares with her husband, painter John Knight.
 Pam is a lover of both vegetable and flower gardening, wandering the coast of Maine and has never met a farmer’s market that she hasn’t liked.

 Pam can be reached at:

 Tenille Reichert is Dirigo Food Safety’s Quality Assurance Manager.
 She received a BA degree from Wellesley College in 1998, with a double major in Italian and Language Studies.
 After two years of teaching, Tenille earned a Master’s Degree in Communication Sciences and Disorders at the University of Texas at Austin.
 Tenille has many years of experience providing communication therapy for children and coaching teachers and caregivers on building language skills through everyday interactions.
 She is the mother of three young children, and is a committed volunteer in their school.
 In her free time, Tenille enjoys crochet, miniature crafting and studying American Sign Language.

 Tenille can be reached at: